Earth and Environmental Sciences

 Laboratory section for an introductory level oceanography course.

-Structural Geology part of Integrate:Workshops:Engineering, Sustainability, and the Geosciences:Courses
+Structural Geology part of Integrate:Workshops and Webinars:Engineering, Sustainability, and the Geosciences:Courses

 This course addresses many topics about how rocks break and deform, for which I try to emphasize applications to earthquakes, hydraulic fracturing, hydrocarbon extraction, and landscape evolution.

-Teaching from multiple perspectives part of Integrate:Workshops:Engineering, Sustainability, and the Geosciences:Essays
+Teaching from multiple perspectives part of Integrate:Workshops and Webinars:Engineering, Sustainability, and the Geosciences:Essays

 Daniel Jones Morgan, Earth and Environmental Sciences, Vanderbilt University Teaching from multiple perspectives "Like most North Americans of his generation, Hal tends to know way less about why he feels ...